Little Bits of History

 Wilt the Stilt – In 1960, the basketball player garnered another record.

-November 25: Trapped – In 1952, Agatha Christie’s play, The Mousetrap, is first produced – and it continues live performances to this day.
+November 25: Trapped – In 1952, Agatha Christie’s play, The Mousetrap, was first produced – and it continues live performances to this day.

 Striking Hunger – In 1984, Do They Know It’s Christmas was recorded.